-The projections are clear — the labor market will continue to be tight for years to come and potentially become even tighter.
+The projections are clear — the labor market will remain tight for years to come and potentially tighten further.
 While talent retention is always important, even when the labor market is more favorable, the current realities make it absolutely imperative.
 So, what should business leaders focus on to remain competitive and thrive in the current marketplace?

 The answer is leadership development.

 The usual path for middle management is a few years of doing ground level work, followed by some promotions, and finally a modest leadership position.
 However, middle management rarely receives much formal leadership training on their path to leadership.
 And, once they are in their leadership role, the training remains sparse as they are perpetually busy keeping the day to day up and running.

 Meanwhile, top level leaders receive a constant flow of leadership training.
 This leads to a disconnect between top level leadership and the actual trajectory of company culture.
 To bridge the gap, and ensure company success, more training for the leaders that lead the day to day operations is imperative.
 This is true for the success of a company’s overall leadership and the engagement of the whole workforce.

 While genuine leadership development is rarely easy, with the right strategies leaders can accomplish this.
 Here’s a list of emerging leadership development trends for 2019.

 With the daily responsibilities and duties middle managers face, it’s difficult to find time for serious leadership training.
 Meanwhile, middle management is in dire need of more leadership development.

 Without the daily work that these managers put in, workflow is slowed significantly.
 Daily micro-learning can be an effective measure for enhancing leadership while not taking away from the daily flow of work.
 Because, micro-learning is skill development broken down int0 bite-sized chunks.